joeymalouf/GraduationGuideline/README.txt

 Problems Encountered:
 I'm not super familiar with Angular project files and setup, so I first had to learn how to setup new pages to get them to load.
 I realized by initial plan for navigation, dropdown within a dropdown, is unfriendly for mobile and had to come up with a new design.

+Report 3

+Current Status:
+Completely changes the way PDFs worked.
+I am looking into PDF parsing as a better way to handle them.
+Updated bootstrap 3 to 4 and remade navigation.
+Made design decisions, not currently in code, about how I want certain pages to look.
+Created proper entities for each table of the database.

+Progress Made:
+Still need to code up most of the information on each page, fortunately this is a lot of copy, pasting, and editing of information from the grad school website.
+Draft for user manual and product implementation created.

+Problems Encountered:
+Updating bootstrap completely destroyed my navigation.
+I've fixed it for computer screens, but it's still being a pain for mobile viewing.